-Eligibility: A family may be granted an extension of assistance in order to allow the family to complete an educational, job training, or other approved self-sufficiency activity, or as the result of the unforeseen and involuntary loss of income.
+Eligibility: A family may be granted an extension of assistance in order to allow the family to complete an educational, job training, or other approved self-sufficiency activity.
 The family must request the extension of assistance no less than three months prior to the end of the five-year term of assistance.
 Additionally, the family must have complied with all requirements of the program, including the Supportive Services Agreement, to be eligible for an extension of assistance.

-Term of Extension: Any approved extension shall not exceed two years.
+Term of Extension: Any approved extension shall be granted in six-month increments, and shall not exceed two years.